TheInfiniteKind/appbundler/README.md

 - Passes to the Java application a set of environment variables with the paths of the OSX special folders and whether the application is running in the sandbox (see below).
+- Allows overriding of passed JVM options by the bundled app itself via java.util.Preferences **(contributed by Hendrik Schreiber)**

 These are the environment variables passed to the JVM: